 - Hand express a little milk when your breasts feel very overfull, but try not to hand express or pump often.

 - Wear breast pads to soak up any leaking milk and change often!
 Consider using KeaBabies Organic Nursing Pads - they are super comfortable and reusable!

 - Take over the counter painkillers when you get too uncomfortable.

 - Talk to your doctor.
 They may write you a prescription to help dry up your supply.

 As you go through the process of drying up your milk, there are a few things you’ll want to watch out for.

 Unfortunately, there is no way to avoid engorgement when you stop breastfeeding.
 Engorgement can be extremely painful and uncomfortable.
 However, resist the urge to pump to relieve the pressure.
 Because breastfeeding is mainly supply-and-demand, pumping will stimulate your body to continue to produce milk.
 If you absolutely need to, pump for a short session or hand expresses some milk.

 2. Plugged ducts.

-If your breasts are very full from stopping breastfeeding, one of the ducts that carries milk to your nipple may become clogged.
+If your breasts are very full of stopping breastfeeding, one of the ducts that carry milk to your nipple may become clogged.
 Your breast may become red or feel warm to the touch.
 With gentle massage and warm compresses, you may be able to fix the plugged duct on your own.